 About Ronald Barnett

 Ronald Barnett is Emeritus Professor of Higher Education at the Institute of Education, London (where he was both Dean of Professional Development and (subsequently) Pro-Director for Longer Term Strategy).
 In his academic work, he has been trying to advance a social philosophy of the university, in which he has been attempting to identify creative concepts and practical principles that offer ways of enhancing universities and higher education.
-Recently, he has begun to sketch out an idea of the ecological university.
+Recently, he has been advancing an idea of the ecological university.

 His (28) books include The Idea of Higher Education, The Limits of Competence, Realizing the University in an age of supercomplexity, and A Will to Learn: Being a Student in an Age of Uncertainty.
 He has recently completed a trilogy of books on understanding the university: Being a University (2011), Imagining the University (2013) and Understanding the University: Institution, Idea, Possibilities (2016).
+Just published is The Ecological University: A Feasible Utopia (Routledge, 2018).
 His books have been translated into several languages and several have won prizes.
-He is also the author of over one hundred papers and well over another one hundred pieces of writing.
+He is also the author of one hundred and fifty papers and well over another one hundred and fifty articles and other pieces of writing.

 He is the inaugural recipient of the EAIR Award for ‘Outstanding Contribution to Higher Education Research, Policy and Practice’ and has had both a higher doctorate of the University of London and a Fellowship both of the Society for Research into Higher Education and of the Higher Education Academy conferred upon him.
-He is a visiting professor in China and Australia, an Honorary Visiting Fellow in the Department of Education, University of Oxford and has been a Special Adviser to the UK’s Select Committee Inquiry into Universities and Students and an invited speaker in around 35 countries.
+He has been a visiting professor in China and Australia and is currently a visiting professor at three UK universities (St Mary’s, Winchester and Liverpool Hope).
+He has been a Special Adviser to the UK’s Select Committee Inquiry into Universities and Students and an invited speaker in around 35 countries.

 Ronald Barnett has chaired several major committees, including acting as Chair of Governing Council of the Society for Research into Higher Education and the Research Degrees Committee of the University of London (working across all of its colleges and all of its disciplines).

 Ronald Barnett also acts as a consultant, and has worked with most of the major national bodies in UK higher education, and many universities including several in other countries.
-He is currently an Associate of the Higher Education Academy and has recently been working as the lead academic for its ‘Flexible Pedagogies’ project.
+He is currently working in different ways with St Mary’s University, Twickenham, and Liverpool Hope University.